tsmith512/tsmithcreative/2016-02-git-interactive-adding/README.md

 next step.
 So I marked to `update` both of the Features exports.

-Tackling the frontend changes, I'd like to `patch` in the Sass changes, but just `update` the compiled CSS output.
+Tackling the frontend changes, I'd like to `patch` in the Sass changes, but just `update` the compiled CSS output\*.
 As an example, I'll stage the menu changes but not fix my colleague's whitespace blunder at the end of the file:

 ![Interactive Mode with a Patch and an Update](images/interactive-mode-patch-and-update.gif)

+_\* Don't include compiled CSS/minified assets if you can avoid it._

 Your options at the prompt are: